Auth

 Overview

 Supabase Auth implements only Time-based One Time Password(TOTP) multi-factor authentication.
 This type of multi-factor authentication uses a timed one-time password generated from an authenticator app in the control of users.
+The MFA API is enabled on all Supabase projects by default.

 Applications using MFA require two important flows: